 Measures

 The Barratt Impulsiveness Scale (BIS-11; Patton et al., 1995).
 This questionnaire was designed to assess the trait impulsivity.
 The scale is comprised of 30 items, each scored on a 4-point Likert scale ranging from 1 (Rarely/ Never) to 4 (Almost Always/Always).
-The questionnaire comprises three subscales: motor impulsiveness (MI; motor, perseverance); non-planning (NPI; self-control, cognitive complexity); and attentional impulsiveness (AI; attention, cognitive instability).
+The questionnaire comprises three subscales: motor impulsiveness (MI; motor, perseverance); non-planning impulsiveness (NPI; self-control, cognitive complexity); and attentional impulsiveness (AI; attention, cognitive instability).
 The BIS-11 provides a total score serving as a global impulsivity measure, ranging from 30 to 120.
 A total score between 52 and 71 is considered within normal limits for impulsiveness.
 A total score of ≥72 is used to classify an individual as highly impulsive (Stanford et al., 2009).
-The BIS-11 has adequate reliability (α = 0.83) (Stanford et al., 2009).
-The Hebrew version had adequate reliability (α = .79) in this study, similar to that reported in previous studies (α = 0.72 - 0.79) (Glicksohn & Nahari, 2007; Leshem & Glicksohn, 2007; Leshem, 2016; Leshem & Yefet, 2019).
+The BIS-11 has adequate reliability (α = 0.83; Stanford et al., 2009).
+The Hebrew version had adequate reliability (α = .79) in this study, similar to reliability scores reported in previous studies (α = 0.72 - 0.79; Glicksohn & Nahari, 2007; Leshem & Glicksohn, 2007; Leshem, 2016; Leshem & Yefet, 2019).

-Dickman Impulsivity Inventory (DII; Dickman, 1990).
+The Dickman Impulsivity Inventory (DII; Dickman, 1990).
 A self-report questionnaire developed to measure two types of impulsivity: functional and dysfunctional impulsivity.
-It consists of 23 items to be answered with a true/false answer format of which 11 items measure functional impulsivity (e.g., "Most of the time, I can put my thoughts into words very rapidly"), and 12 items measure dysfunctional impulsivity (e.g., "I often buy things without thinking if I can really afford it financially").
+It consists of 23 items to be answered with a true/false answer format, of which 11 items measure functional impulsivity (e.g., "Most of the time, I can put my thoughts into words very rapidly"), and 12 items measure dysfunctional impulsivity (e.g., "I often buy things without thinking if I can really afford it financially").
 The functional and dysfunctional impulsivity scales have adequate reliability (α = .74, α =.
 85, respectively).
-The Hebrew version of the functional and dysfunctional scales had adequate reliability (α=76, α=.80, respectively) in this study, similar to that reported in a previous study by Hadad, 2014 (α = .78, α =.
+The Hebrew version of the functional and dysfunctional scales had adequate reliability (α=76, α=.80, respectively) in this study, similar to reliability scores reported in a previous study by Hadad, 2014 (α = .78, α =.
 81, respectively).

-2.2.3.
-Mindful Attention and Awareness Scale (MAAS; Brown & Ryan, 2003).
-This is a 15-item scale designed to assess a core characteristic of mindfulness, namely, a receptive state of mind in which attention, informed by a sensitive awareness of what is occurring in the present, simply observes what is taking place.
+The Mindful Attention and Awareness Scale (MAAS; Brown & Ryan, 2003).
+This is a 15-item scale designed to assess the core characteristic of mindfulness: a receptive state of mind in which attention, informed by a sensitive awareness of what is occurring in the present, simply observes what is taking place.
 Response options ranged from 1 (almost never) to 6 (almost always) (e.g., "I find it difficult to stay focused on what is happening in the present").
 A higher score indicates a greater degree of mindfulness.
 A validated translation to Hebrew was utilized and had adequate reliability (α = .85) in this study.

-Freiburg Mindfulness Inventory short form (FMI; Walach et al., 2006).
-This is a 14- items examining mindfulness components that relate nonjudgmental present-moment observation and openness to negative experience (e.g., ‘I am open to the present moment’; ‘I am able to smile when I notice how I sometimes make life difficult’), utilizing a Likert scale ranging from 1 (rarely) to 4 (almost always).
+The Freiburg Mindfulness Inventory short form (FMI; Walach et al., 2006).
+This is a 14- item scale examining mindfulness components that relate nonjudgmental present-moment observation and openness to negative experience (e.g., ‘I am open to the present moment’; ‘I am able to smile when I notice how I sometimes make life difficult’), utilizing a Likert scale ranging from 1 (rarely) to 4 (almost always).
 The short version proved to be semantically independent from knowledge of a Buddhist or meditation context and was found to measure the core of the mindfulness construct and captures all aspects of the long form (for the full form of 30 items see Buchheld et al., 2001) with a reliability of α = .79−.86 (Kohls et al., 2009; Pfeifer et al., 2016; Trousselard et al., 2010).
 The questionnaire was translated into Hebrew by the researcher for the purposes of the present study, and then was re-translated and compared by two independent professional translators.
 The translated questionnaire had adequate reliability (α = .87).

 Procedure